sahupra1357/StockReSearchMCP/README.md

 ## 🎯 Usage

 Once configured, you can use the server through MCP-compatible clients like Claude Desktop.

+### 🤖 How Claude Decides to Use the Tool

+**Claude AI automatically decides** when to call the `analyze_sector` tool based on your query:

+**✅ Tool WILL be called:**
+- "Analyze technology stocks"
+- "Show me healthcare sector analysis"
+- "What are the best finance stocks?"
+- "Use analyze_sector for energy"
+- "Search for semiconductor companies"

+**❌ Tool might NOT be called:**
+- "Tell me about stocks" (too vague, Claude answers from knowledge)
+- "What's a good investment?" (general financial advice)
+- "Explain the stock market" (educational, not sector analysis)

+**💡 Pro Tip:** Be specific about sectors/industries to ensure the tool is used.
+You can also explicitly say "use the tool" or "analyze the sector."

+**Where it happens:** The tool call is handled by the MCP server in `src/stock_research_mcp/server.py` at the `@self.server.call_tool()` decorator, which routes to the multi-agent analysis pipeline.

 ### How It Works (Complete Flow)